section-engineering-education/engineering-education/content/articles/building-web-application-with-kotlin-and-typescript/index.md

 Considering all the third parties are the same as the Kotlin multiplatform library one, which includes a JVM target, we prefer using the same JVM reflection approach.
 JVM divides the Kotlin standard library into several modules while the JavaScript module provided by Kotlin contains everything; thus, it becomes crucial to develop its typescript declaration.

-According to the gradle, the name of the conversation is `<group>:<name>:<version>` which is customary worldwide.
+According to Gradle, the name of the conversation is `<group>:<name>:<version>`, which is customary worldwide.
 Unfortunately, the names for each JVM and JavaScript module do not always correspond.
-As a result, code generators for the typrscript declaration that allows mapping between the Kotlin module and the JVM module become essential.
-The generators play a crucial role in successfully incorparating the import file into the TypeScript declaration.
+As a result, code generators for the TypeScript declaration that allows mapping between the Kotlin module and the JVM module become essential.
+In addition, the generators play a crucial role in successfully incorporating the import file into the TypeScript declaration.

 ### Conclusion

-Integration of Kotlin generated modules with TypeScript web browser application has been well illustrated in this article.
+Integration of Kotlin generated modules with the TypeScript web browser application has been well illustrated.
 It requires build script codes simplified by the Gradle plugin to set up the Kotlin multiplatform build.
 However, after unpacking the Kotlin.JS modules, it becomes easier to use the Kotlin generated modules into TypeScript web application codes.

+---
+Peer Review Contributions by: [Odhiambo Paul](/engineering-education/authors/odhiambo-paul/)